A useful approach before examining any patient, using the mnemonic WIPER.

 2. Introduce yourself.

-5. Reposition the patient to optimize the examination.
+5. Reposition the patient to optimize the examination and stay on Right side of bed.

 - Wash your hands, remove watch and expose your clothes above the elbow.